nationalarchives/tdr-dev-documentation/architecture-decision-records/0014-govuk-notify-multi-environment-configuration.md

 For example a GovUK Notify service member would have the same level of access across all TDR environments.

-## Decision: GovUK Notify Staging Service made Live

-The "staging" GovUK Notify service is to be live to allow for user testing on this environment.
-Also it will mirror the TDR production environment as closely as possible.

-## Decision: No Fully Local Development Stack for GovUK Notify

-GovUK Notify does not interact with any other TDR systems, therefore setting up a full local development stack is not necessary.

-## Decision: Full Keycloak Generated Message Passed into GovUK Notify Template

-It was decided to pass the entire Keycloak message into the GovUK Notify template via the `keycloakMessage` personalisation parameter, rather than having a mix of text and parameters in the Keycloak template.

-This was because the Keycloak message is passed in as a complete constructed string.
-It would be very difficult to extract particular portions of this string, for example a link for use within the GovUK Notify template.

 ## Further Information

 Full GovUK Notify documentation can be found here: https://www.notifications.service.gov.uk/